Bachelor of Science in Architecture

 Because Freshman Admission to Taubman College is highly competitive, we encourage all high school seniors to apply Dual Degree to Taubman College and one of the following schools:

-Dual degree applicants should apply by the Early Action deadline (November 1).
+Dual degree applicants can apply by the Early Action deadline (November 1) or the Regular Decision deadline.
 This option gives students two opportunities to be admitted to the University of Michigan, as well as the chance to be offered Preferred Admission Status should they not be offered First-Year Admission.

 First-Year Admission